-- Applicants for academic clemency are eligible to apply for clemency after a two-year waiting period from the date of their respective academic "crisis." - Applicants for academic clemency must demonstrate improved academic performance in the semester(s) subsequent to their academic crisis (i.e., at least 12 credit hours and a 2.5 grade point average) to be eligible for clemency. - No more than 1-2 consecutive semesters of clemency may be considered.
+- A. Applicants for academic clemency are eligible to apply for clemency after a two-year waiting period from the date of their respective academic "crisis." - B. Applicantsforacademicclemencymustdemonstrateimprovedacademic performance in the semester(s) subsequent to their academic crisis (i.e., at least 12 credit hours and a 2.5 grade point average) to be eligible for clemency. - C. No more than 1-2 consecutive semesters of clemency may be considered.